 In the south of the West Mainland of Orkney, near the Hoy and Flotta ferry terminus at Houton, is a side road off the A964 complete with tourist signs directing you to the Earl's Bu and Round Church.
 Natural curiosity leads you a short distance along a single track road to a parking area at the Orkneyinga Saga Centre.
-This celebrates the great Viking Saga and is open from 9.00am to 5.00pm daily.
-Entry is free.

 To get to the Earl's Bu and the Round Church of St Nicholas you follow the path past the Saga Centre.
 The Bu was a manor house of the Norse Earls of Orkney and dates back to the 1100s.
 It was made up of farm buildings, a mansion and a drinking hall.
 Before you get your hopes up too far, however, it's worth knowing that there isn't very much left of the Bu.
 A few courses of foundations and some shapes in the grass, and that's about it.